Job dependency control

-Out of necessity or for better throughput, an application may spawn a series of batch jobs which may be required to run in specific orders.
-For these applications, the job dependency can be controlled, in general, with qsub‘s “-hold_jid” switch (see man qsub).
-The procedure described below is applicable to both single- and multi-processor batch jobs.
-Here are two examples:
+Out of necessity or for better throughput, an application may spawn a series of batch jobs which may be required to run in a specific order.
+For these applications, the job dependency can be controlled, in general, with the

 - Example 1.
-All batch jobs in the group run in specific sequence.
+All batch jobs in the group need to run in a specific sequence.

 scc1% qsub -N job1 script1 scc1% qsub -N job2 -hold_jid job1 script2 scc1% qsub -N job3 -hold_jid job2 script3